-This is a facility in which the Bank finances entrepreneurship and business ventures to develop real estate either for sale or for rental.
-Under this Shariah compliant concept, the Bank acts as the main contractor to construct the property for the customer.
-In parallel, the Bank appoints a construction company chosen by the customer to perform the task for the Bank.
+This is a facility in which we finance entrepreneurship and business ventures to develop real estate, either for sale or for rental.
+Under this Shari'ah compliant financing, we act as the main contractor to construct the property for the customer.
+In parallel, we appoint a construction company chosen by the customer to perform the task for us.
 This financing facility is based on the Islamic financing concept of Istisnaá.

-Murabahah General Asset Financing
+Murabahah General Asset Financing: